ANDRES1102/vpsbasicinstall/README.md

 - SSL: which uses CERTBOT technology to install SSL certificates for free for 30 days.
 Additionally, there will be a validator configured to reinstall the certificates once they have expired.
 - DNS: which configures your machine so that the domain points to your VPS (currently not functioning).
 - FTP: which allows you to install and configure FTP connection.
-- DB: which allows you to install databases, MYSQL, MARIADB.
+- DB: which allows you to install databases, MYSQL, MARIADB, POSTGRESQL.
 - APACHE: which installs a server to host your website.
 - NODEJS: which installs the latest available version of NodeJS and NPM.